iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> I find this app a bit 'basic' so good if you dont want it personalised and just want something to keep time while you run.
+I also find I have error messages frequently and have to keep changing coach voice.<br> :date: __2021-02-27 11:54:07__

+> Wd have liked to see distance covered in time spent<br> :date: __2021-02-25 15:27:15__

+> Overall a nice app, the podcasts are positive and concise and the goals are manageable for a beginner at running.
+There are some irritating issues though, mainly involving it sometimes failing to cue up - sometimes I just find myself running and running, knowing full well I've run for well over the full amount of time but not having been told to stop yet.
+Sometimes the podcast runs perfectly in the background but sometimes it fails randomly, despite all my phone settings seeming to be correct.<br> :date: __2021-02-24 01:10:54__

 > Good workout, however it doesn't tell me when my cool down walk is finished or save my progress at the end of each run<br> :date: __2021-02-22 15:02:22__